|Chapter 7 : Stereochemistry|

 are non-superimposable mirror images of each other, then they are enantiomers.

-Look at the two JMOL images of molecules shown below and make sure you can see this.
-This example was chosen so that each "group" is a simple coloured sphere.
+Look at the pair of JSMOL images of molecules shown below and make sure you can see this.
+This particular example was chosen so that each "group" is a simple coloured sphere.

 The two enantiomers of 2-chlorobutane are shown below.